dextra/challenges/backend/README.md

 ## Unit tests

 Create all the tests you find necessary
-Unit test
+* Unit test
-Integration test
+* Integration test

 ## Language

-Fill free to use tha language you are confortable
+Feel free to use the language you are comfortable

-# Tips
+## Tips

 As we talked about earlier, this challenge is your time to show your hard skills, so some tips you can use in your project.
 It does not define your level but is a great time to impress us, so think about